BXS-Archipelago/far-east-cc-ms4/README.md

 ### Creating Blog Posts

-For attractive blog posts, a third party Rich Text Editor plug in for the Content body of the blog.
+For attractive blog posts, TinyMCE, a third party Rich Text Editor plug in for the Content body of the blog.
 I installed this to allow for nicer options for formats of text and inserting images into blog posts.
 Once installed, the project URL and settings files are updated to integrate the editor.
 Please see the project's build-record.txt file, chapter 53 for details.

 ## Database Resources